kubedb/docs/docs/guides/etcd/README.md

 In the normal path, an `Etcd` object moves `Provisioning` → `Ready`.
-When the cluster is bootstrapped from a snapshot (`spec.init.archiver`), the operator restores the ordinal-0 volume first, so the object passes through `DataRestoring` before the first member is ever started.
+When the cluster is bootstrapped from a snapshot (`spec.init.archiver`), the operator restores the ordinal-0 volume before the first member is ever started, so the object simply stays in `Provisioning` for longer;
+the restore's own outcome is reported on the `SuccessfullyDataRestored` condition rather than as a phase.

 The phase is derived from the object's conditions — `ProvisioningStarted`, `ReplicaReady`, `AcceptingConnection`, `Ready` and `Provisioned`.
 The health checker keeps them up to date by